davidbhon/dpc_stress/README.md

 # dpc_stress

-Misc. stuff along with bash and python gists related to the dpc-app.
+Misc. info and prototype scripts related to the dpc-app tests and Data Point of Care (DPC) PDF documents.

-Python and optionally Bash (via CLI history) scripts to curl DPC REST v1 and v2 endpoints, which may be ported to Go-lang or Swift-lang for better performance.
+Python and optionally Bash (via CLI history) scripts to curl or wget DPC REST v1 and v2 endpoints, which may be ported to Go-lang or Swift-lang for better performance.

+Python scripts using PyPDF2 to inspect and concat PDFs.

 Refs. listed below.
-More TBD.

 ---